- Microsoft Outlook is a software tool created by Microsoft. Like all software, issues and errors are inevitable.

 2. Repair a corrupted Outlook profile

 Alternatively, you could try repairing a corrupted Outlook profile.
 You can do that from the Accounts Settings window.
-This quick guide provides further details for fixing corrupted Outlook accounts.
+We covered more in the quick guide that provides further details for fixing corrupted Outlook accounts.

 3. Check Outlook’s email settings